 2. Drain Pipes

-~ The drain pipes are used for the conveyance of the wastewater from the kitchen, bathrooms, industries, factories etc to the point of disposal.
+~ The drain pipes are used for the conveyance of wastewater from the kitchen, bathrooms, industries, factories, etc to the point of disposal.

-~ They are also commonly referred to as the disposal pipes.
+~ They are also commonly referred to as disposal pipes.

 Fig: Drain Pipe

-~ Depending upon the type of waste that the pipes conveys, the drain pipes can be classified into the following:
+~ Depending upon the type of waste that the pipes convey, the drain pipes can be classified into the following:

 a.
 Soil Pipes: